Applied Institutional Analysis

 Institutions rarely destabilise because individuals fail.

-Governance, in this sense, is not a static structure.
-It is the ongoing calibration between external demand and internal coherence.
+Governance, in this sense, is not only a static structure.
+It is the ongoing calibration between external demand, internal coherence and the meanings through which people act.

 Analytical Perspective